Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Background

 \subsection{Ensemble and hybrid models}

 In the context of forecasting literature, although ARIMA and ARNN models have individually achieved significant successes in their respective domains \cite{kodogiannis2002forecasting,nochai2006arima}, their difficulties in modeling the complex autocorrelation structures within real-world datasets have led to the development of ensemble and hybrid forecasting approaches.
 The idea of the ensemble forecasting model was first introduced in 1969 \cite{bates1969combination}.
-The final output of these models was a weighted combination of the forecasts generated by its component models i.e., where $\alpha_i$ denotes the weights and $\hat{y}_i(t)$ denotes the forecast generated from the $i^{th}$ individual model.
+The final output of these models was a weighted combination of the forecasts generated by its component models i.e., where $\gamma_i$ denotes the weights and $\hat{y}_i$ denotes the forecast generated from the $i^{th}, \; i = 1, 2, \ldots, \mathcal{M}$ individual model.
 The ensemble models could significantly improve forecast accuracy for various applications.
-However, the appropriate selection of weights, often termed as ``forecast combination puzzle" posed a significant challenge in its universal success.
+However, the appropriate selection of weights, often termed as ``forecast combination puzzle'' posed a significant challenge to its universal success.

-Recently, the concept of hybrid forecasting was introduced by Zhang in 2003 \cite{zhang2003time} where the author assumed that a time series could be decomposed into its linear and nonlinear components as follows: where $y_{Lin_t}$ and $y_{Nlin_t}$ denote the linear and nonlinear elements respectively.
+The concept of hybrid forecasting was led by Zhang in 2003 \cite{zhang2003time} where the author assumed that a time series could be decomposed into its linear and nonlinear components as follows: where $y_{Lin_t}$ and $y_{Nlin_t}$ denote the linear and nonlinear elements, respectively.
 Using a linear model (e.g., ARIMA), $y_{Lin_t}$ was estimated from the available dataset.
 Let the forecast value of the linear model be denoted by $\hat{y}_{Lin_t}$.
 Then, the model residuals, $y_{Res_t}$ were computed as: The left-out autocorrelations in the residuals were further re-modelled using a nonlinear model (e.g., ANN or ARNN) which generates the nonlinear forecasts as $\hat{y}_{Nlin_t}$.
-The final forecast $\hat{y}_t$ is computed by adding the out-of-sample forecasts generated by the linear and the nonlinear models i.e., Various combinations of hybrid models have been proposed in the literature, showing forecasting performance improvement \cite{panigrahi2017hybrid,babu2014moving,pai2005hybrid,bhattacharyya2021theta}.
+The final forecast $\hat{y}_t$ is computed by adding the out-of-sample forecasts generated by the linear and the nonlinear models i.e., Various combinations of hybrid models have been proposed in the literature, showing forecasting performance improvement \cite{panigrahi2017hybrid, bhattacharyya2021theta, dave2021forecasting}.
 Among these models, ARIMA-ARNN models, for instance, have shown higher accuracies for epidemic \cite{chakraborty2019forecasting} and econometric modeling \cite{chakraborty2020unemployment}.
-Furthermore, practical implementation of several ensemble models can be done using an R package called ``forecastHybrid" \cite{shaub2019forecasthybrid} and for hybrid models, refer to \cite{chakraborty2020nowcasting}.